SOM-Research/Impromptu/README.md

 ## Impromptu as server

-By the command `node .bin/server_main.js`, one starts a node http server so that, given a text that follows the `.prm` file format, it returns a generated prompt.
+By the command `node .bin/server_main.js`, one starts a node http server so that, given a text that follows the `.prm` file format, and it returns a generated prompt to the client.
  It is done by sending to the server a POST request to the server as `generateprompt` (http://127.0.0.1:3000/generateprompt).
 That text, together with the atributes (`aiSystem`, `prompt`),are transmitted to the server in the body of a POST call, where
     - `content`.
 Text acting as a `.prm`file.
     - `aiSystem`.
-AI that where the prompt will be used.
+LLM that where the prompt will be used.
+They are the same ones that are available in the CLI mode (`midjourney` for MD, `stable-diffusion` for SD and `chatgpt` for ChatGPT).
     - `prompt`.
 In case is transmitted, tells which prompt defined in `content` has to be created.
 If any, all the prompts will be generated.
 The generated prompt is sent in the body of the response in the concept `result` if no errors were happen.
 In the other case, the erros are shared with the client in the body inside the concept `errors`.
+It is built adove the structure of the CLI mode, so **no other adjustments are needed**.

 ## Testing